bmwcarit/Emma/doc/readme-emma.md

 At the end you will find three remaining "types":

 1. **Real objects:** (Un)modified objects due to the above actions
-2. **Section reserves:** Resolved sections minus resolved objects; this is what remains when you resolve all "touching" occurrences and subtract objects from sections that we obtain (multiple) smaller sections
+2. **Section reserves (`<Emma_SectionReserve>`):** Resolved sections minus resolved objects.
+A section that describes the unused part of a section that was not filled up with objects.
+This is what remains when you resolve all "touching" occurrences and subtract objects from sections that we obtain (multiple) smaller sections
-3. **Section entry:** The original section size (without any modification); this is a pure virtual entry and has a size of `0` bytes; these are the only `0` byte sections which are a result of the Emma processing
+3. **Section entry (`<Emma_SectionEntry>`):** The original section size (without any modification); this is a pure virtual entry and has a size of `0` bytes; these are the only `0` byte sections which are a result of the Emma processing.
+Note that section-section overlaps might (depending on the chosen Emma command line flags) already be resolved at this stage and are considered as original section size.

 Section names for section reserves and entries are `<Emma_SectionReserve>` and `<Emma_SectionEntry>` respectively.
 The `<Emma_xxxx>` pattern shows you names introduced by Emma.